HamishPierpont/stepik-code/README.md

 # Stepik code

 This repository contains a generic template, written in Python, for the backend of Stepik problems.
+It also contains a .step file that can be uploaded directly to Stepik and edited, which streamlines the process of adding a new coding problem to Stepik.

 ## Installation